ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 initializes the target HPS ``ds-slim-tx-rx`` devices by taking them out of serial loopback mode, syncing idle control words, etc.

-The ``SlimLink`` device can operated in either simulation mode or not.
+The ``SlimLink`` device can operate in either simulation mode or not.
 When in simulation mode (this is the default), simulator classes are used in place of communication with the real Talon-DX Tango devices.
 This allows testing of the MCS without any connection to the hardware.